Daffariandhika/Goodreads-scraper/README.md

 </div>

-> This script was created as part of my college project, [ReadUniverse](https://read-universe-react.vercel.app/), where I needed a large volume of book data for development and dummy content.

 ## Prerequisites
 Before running the scripts, make sure you have Python 3.8+ installed.
 Then install the required dependencies using:
 ```bash